Connections and disconnections

 Establishing who supplies electricity and gas when no bills are available

-If there is electricity and gas switched on at the property but you do not receive any bills or ‘Dear Customer/Occupier’ letters that can identify the retailer, contact a retailer of your choice and establish an account with them.
+If electricity and gas are switched on at the property but you do not receive any bills or ‘Dear Customer/Occupier’ letters that can identify the retailer, contact a retailer of your choice and establish an account with them.